Activating theTechnicianEconomy™

 Coordination at Scale.

-The Technician Economy™ closes the innovation-deployment gap, converting investment into operating capacity and opportunity into durable economic mobility.
+The Technician Economy™ closes the Innovation Deployment Gap, converting capital investment into increased operating capacity and opportunity into durable economic mobility.

 co-chair